Sign Up

 5. Repeat

 Patients must be cautious not only when walking with an assistive device but also when sitting down.
 They should back up until they feel the chair, bed, or another surface behind their legs.
-When using a walker or quad cane, it can be left in standing, and then the patient can place both hands on the arm of the chair, on the bed, etc., and ease down slowly to a sitting position.
-When using a standard cane, they should hold the cane in one hand and the armrest or sitting surface with the other hand and ease down slowly (Cleveland Clinic, 2019).
-Patients should push up from the surface they are sitting on using their arms when they transition to standing instead of pulling on the assistive device to ensure safety.
+When using a walker or quad cane, it can be left in a standing position, and then the patient can place both hands on the arm of the chair, on the bed, etc., and ease down slowly to a sitting position.
+When using a standard cane, hold the cane in one hand and the armrest or sitting surface with the other hand, and ease down slowly (Cleveland Clinic, 2024a).
+When standing, patients should push up from the surface they are sitting on using their arms to transition to a standing position, rather than pulling on the assistive device, to ensure their safety.

 The stairs present another challenging area for patients using assistive devices.
-When going up the stairs with a cane, the patient should push down and step up with the stronger or uninjured leg.
-Then they step up with the weaker or injured leg and bring the cane up.
-When going down the stairs, the patient should put the cane down one step, step down with their weaker or injured leg, and then step down with the stronger or uninjured leg.
+When going up the stairs with a cane/crutches, the patient should push down and step up with the stronger or uninjured leg.
+Then they step up with the weaker or injured leg and bring the cane/crutches up.
+When going down the stairs, the patient should put the cane/crutches down one step, step down with their weaker or injured leg, and then step down with the stronger or uninjured leg.
 The phrase "up with the good, down with the bad" is often used to remind patients.
-If a railing is present and within reach, it can be used for additional support with the hand, not using the cane.
-Quad canes may have to be turned to the side to fit on the step (Cleveland Clinic, 2019).
+If a railing is present and within reach, it can be used for additional support with the hand, rather than relying on the cane.

 Additional factors that can prevent falls when using assistive devices include:

-• Make sure the assistive device is in good condition with rubber tips on the bottom.
+• Ensure the assistive device is in good condition, with rubber tips on the bottom.

 • When possible, avoid throwing rugs or waxed floors.
 Rugs should be secured if they are deemed necessary.

-• Use extra caution when walking on wet or slippery surfaces - this includes both outside in the rain, ice, or snow or inside if there are spills on the floor or when getting into or out of the shower or tub.
+• Use extra caution when walking on wet or slippery surfaces - this includes both outside in the rain, snow, or ice, and inside, especially when there are spills on the floor or when getting in or out of the shower or tub.

 Wheelchairs

-In 2008, the World Health Organization (WHO) developed guidelines to standardize the process of wheelchair service delivery.
+In 2008, the World Health Organization (WHO) developed guidelines to standardize wheelchair service delivery.
 The eight steps include referral and appointment, patient assessment, prescription for the wheelchair, funding and purchasing, device installation/preparation, device fitting, patient instruction/training, and follow-up maintenance and repairs.
 The main features of a wheelchair include a seat, wheels, tires, casters, leg rests, wheel locks, hand rims, armrests, and cushions.
-Additional items may include anti-tippers, lap trays, or seatbelts if needed (NCBI, 2021).
+Additional items may include anti-tippers, lap trays, or seatbelts if needed (Owens & Davis, 2023).

-A comprehensive wheelchair evaluation includes a complete history and physical examination, cognitive and communication skills assessment, and consideration of premorbid functioning and co-morbidities.
-The patient's motor and sensory function, muscle strength and tone, vision, hearing, postural control, and range of motion will be assessed as significant deficits in any of those areas that could make the operation of the assistive device unsafe.
-Consideration of functional impairments, ADLs, IADLs, occupational roles, social engagement, transportation needs, insurance funding, and the home or living environment must also be considered during the wheelchair assessment (NCBI, 2021).
+A comprehensive wheelchair evaluation includes a complete history and physical examination, as well as assessments of cognitive and communication skills, and consideration of premorbid functioning and comorbidities.
+The patient's motor and sensory function, muscle strength and tone, vision, hearing, postural control, and range of motion will be assessed for significant deficits in any of those areas that could make the operation of the assistive device unsafe.
+Consideration of functional impairments, ADLs, IADLs, occupational roles, social engagement, transportation needs, insurance funding, and the home or living environment must also be considered during the wheelchair assessment (Owens & Davis, 2023).

 A standard wheelchair is 24 inches in diameter with rear wheels and 8-inch front casters, weighs 40 to 65 pounds, and is designed to be operated using the hand rims on the wheels.
-There are many other types of wheelchairs available, including lightweight, ultra-lightweight, one-arm drive, standard heavy-duty, and motorized wheelchairs (NCBI, 2021).
+There are many other types of wheelchairs available, including lightweight, ultra-lightweight, one-arm drive, standard heavy-duty, and motorized wheelchairs (Owens & Davis, 2023).

 The following measurements must be taken to ensure an appropriate fit for a wheelchair:

-• seat to the back, seat to the lower leg, and lower leg support to foot angle
+• Seat to the back, seat to the lower leg, and lower leg support to the foot angle

-• fingertip to axle length to allow for self-propulsion (NCBI, 2021)
+• Fingertip to axle length to allow for self-propulsion (Owens & Davis, 2023)

 For this reason, the seat and back should be firm.
 The primary and secondary supports will minimize pressure at the bony prominences of the pelvis and sacrum.
-Various cushions are available, including foam, gel, contoured, saddle, wedge, antithrust, and pommel (NCBI, 2021).
+Various cushions are available, including foam, gel, contoured, saddle, wedge, antithrust, and pommel (Owens & Davis, 2023).

 Additional considerations for wheelchair fitting include:

-• There should be 1 inch of space between the patient's thighs and armrests.
+• There should be at least 1 inch of space between the patient's thighs and the armrests.

 • The pelvis should be positioned with a slight anterior tilt to distribute body weight evenly.